k8s-platform-hub/quickstart-docker-git/README.md

+# An existential introduction

 There are 2 existential questions that one must answer before embarking on a Docker based project.

 1. What should the Dockerfile be?
 Can I avoid downloading the Internet everytime I run a build?
 2. What should my git repo look like?
 Will I develop inside, or outside a container?

+The aim is to maintain a collection of quickstart up-to-date base repos that are ready to go.

-# Introduction
+# What you get

-This is a collection of ready to use base repos of a few web frameworks, databases, CMSs that can be easily built as Docker images or integrated into a git based pipeline.

 In every folder in this collection, you will be able to do any of the following: